INTERNATIONAL LATE MEDIEVAL and RENAISSANCE COURSE

 Singers and portative organ players as active participants.

-Do you not have a portative organ?
-Get in touch with us to learn about the possibilities.
+Do you have a portative organ?
+Get in touch with us to learn about the possibilities of renting one.

-Musicologists who wish to participate as auditors – that is, not taking part in the performance or ensembles – are welcome to register with a price reduction.
+Musicologists who wish to participate as auditors – that is, not taking part in the performance or in the ensembles – are welcome to register with a price reduction.

-Ensembles who register with a minimum of 4 members will receive a reduction.
+Ensembles who register with a minimum of 4 members will receive a reduction in price.

 What is the course about?

-This course is on the performance practice of medieval music with the fundaments of applied musicology for singers and portative organ players (see question below about other instruments).
+This course is on the performance practice of medieval and renaissance music with the fundaments of with a strong historical and performative introduction for singers and portative organ players (see question below about other instruments).

 In the middle ages, a phenomenon appears alongside liturgical chant repertories: a practice that allows the use of non-biblical texts over melismas that originated in chant repertory, and thus is a blend of medieval poetry and music.
 One of the largest cultivated genres that evolved from this practice is the sequence (sequentia) also known as prosa or neuma.
 Sequences appear in a variety of forms and also diverge in their roots: some of these sequentiae relate to an existing Alleluia, others became independent from the Alleluias, and even independent from the liturgy itself.